MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

 > * Set up a development environment
 > * Create a new web page to display results
 > * The API to create and interact with basic 3D elements
-> * Deploy and test the application in a HoloLens2 emulator
+> * Run and test the application in a Windows Mixed Reality Simulator

 For more information on Mixed Reality javascript development see [JavaScript development overview](/javascript-development-overview.md).